daveredrum/ScanRefer/README.md

 by [Dave Zhenyu Chen](https://www.niessnerlab.org/members/zhenyu_chen/profile.html), [Angel X. Chang](https://angelxuanchang.github.io/) and [Matthias Nießner](https://www.niessnerlab.org/members/matthias_niessner/profile.html)
 from [Technical University of Munich](https://www.tum.de/en/) and [Simon Fraser University](https://www.sfu.ca/).

+## Changelog
+01/20/2023: Released annotated viewpoints for descriptions!.

+11/11/2020: Updated paper with the improved results due to bug fixing.

+11/05/2020: Released pre-trained weights.

+08/08/2020: Fixed the issue with `lib/box_util.py`.

+08/03/2020: Fixed the issue with `lib/solver.py` and `script/eval.py`.

+06/16/2020: Fixed the issue with multiview features.

+01/31/2020: Fixed the issue with bad tokens.

+01/21/2020: Released the ScanRefer dataset.

 ## :star2: Benchmark Challenge :star2:
 We provide the ScanRefer Benchmark Challenge for benchmarking your model automatically on the hidden test set!
 Learn more at our [benchmark challenge website](http://kaldir.vc.in.tum.de/scanrefer_benchmark/).
 After finishing training the model, please download [the benchmark data](http://kaldir.vc.in.tum.de/scanrefer_benchmark_data.zip) and put the unzipped `ScanRefer_filtered_test.json` under `data/`.
 Then, you can run the following script the generate predictions: